oracle-livelabs/goldengate/ggsa-pipeline/prepare-pipeline/prepare-pipeline.md

 4. After Cloud Shell connects, enter `N` to skip the tutorial.

 5. At the command prompt, run the following command.
-Replace `<kafka-public-ip>` with the **Kafka Public IP** value copied from the workshop's Reservation Information panel.
+Replace `<kafka-public-ip>` with the **Kafka Public IP** value copied from the Reservation Information panel.

       ```
       <copy>ssh opc@<kafka-public-ip></copy>